 The guide covers the history and beginnings of the Winter Games and the athletes who compete in them.
 Judd, a self-professed “ring-head” has been covering the Olympics as a journalist since the Nagano Games in 1998.
 He has been following the Games since he was in high school, which was when the 1980 Olympics took place in Lake Placid, New York.

 Your interests about sport categories such as Curling will be piqued.
-Thanks to this entertaining guide, I finally understand how it played and scored.
+Thanks to this entertaining guide, I finally understand how it is played and scored.
 And why it is an Olympic Winter Game.
 Judd also reveals tantalizing tidbits such as who are sex symbols of Curling.
-Yes, Curling has its idols, too
+Yes, Curling has its idols too.

 Discover the fun facts and interesting anecdotes of the Winter Games as Judd guides you through the intricacies of rules and strategies of sports such as cross-country skiing and Nordic combined competitions.
 Finding out how the first biathlon races got started (Hint: It has something to do with caribou.) is just one of the reasons why this book is such a fun and entertaining guide.
 It goes beyond the basics of regulations and scoring.